fresns/docs/clients/en-US/api/editor/draft-create.md

 | locationInfo | Object | *optional* | Location Info |
 | archives | Array | *optional* | Archive Parameter |
 | extends | Array | *optional* | Extend Content |

-**Request Description**

-- When creating a draft, if there is already a draft with `createType=1` in the database and it is empty (no content, no files, no extended content), this creation will directly return that draft.
-- `createType=2` indicates a draft actively created by the user.

 ## Return